Prince Rashid bin Hassan

-Prince Rashid bin Hassan (born 20 May 1979) is a member of the Jordanian royal family.
-He is the son of Prince Hassan bin Talal and Princess Sarvath al-Hassan.
+Prince Rashid bin El Hassan (born 20 May 1979) is a member of the Jordanian royal family.
+He is the only son of Prince Hassan bin Talal and Princess Sarvath al-Hassan and is a first cousin of King Abdullah II.

 Education

+After completing his primary education in Jordan, he pursued his secondary schooling in the United Kingdom.
+Prince Rashid obtained an M.A.
+(Hons.) degree in Oriental Studies from Cambridge University.